Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Introduction

-We will prove in Proposition \ref{proposition-GaussBonnet} a version of the Gau{\ss}-Bonnet formula, showing in particular that a constant curvature Lorentzian metric on the torus with exactly one singularity necessarily has non-zero curvature.
-We focused therefore in the present paper on singular $\dS$-structures, and not on \emph{flat} ones.
-Singular flat tori will be independently investigated in a future work.

-We lastly emphasize that in all the examples of singular $\dS$-tori constructed in this text, both lightlike foliations are suspensions of circle homeomorphisms.
-The author does not know if there exists a singular $\dS$-structure on $\Tn{2}$, one of whose lightlike foliations has a Reeb component.
+Lastly, we emphasize that in all the examples of singular $\dS$-tori constructed in this text, the lightlike foliations have distinct asymptotic cycles (they are said \emph{class A}).
+We do not know if there exists a singular $\dS$-structure on $\Tn{2}$, whose lightlike foliations have the same asymptotic cycles.
+We actually construct and describe in this paper the whole subset $\Deftheta^{\text{A}}$ of class A structures, as the following result summarizes (a more detailed statement is proved below in Theorem \ref{theorem-descriptiondefthetaA}). \begin{theoremintro} $\Deftheta^{\text{A}}$ is a connected component of $\Deftheta$ and a Hausdorff topological surface.
+Moreover, $\mathcal{A}$ is a proper map from $\Deftheta^{\text{A}}$ to positive pairs of $\mathbf{P}^+(\Homologie{1}{\Tn{2}}{\R})^2$. \end{theoremintro}